HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/maintenance_mode/index.md

 helm upgrade -n <namespace> <release-name> -f custom-values.yaml ./hcl-dx-deployment.tgz
 ```

-After running the helm command, you will see an explicit mention of your maintenance mode changes in the command response:
+After running the helm command, an explicit mention of your maintenance mode changes appears in the command response:

 ```sh
 # Using helm upgrade to apply the changes